Mobility-Mapper/about-website/README.md

 Coffee brown is the colour theme of the contact forms, with a submit button of the same colour, and a lighter shade for the background, which nicely complements the light shade of orange that colours the footer directly below.

-The khaki green adds variety, and is used as a complementary background for text on an image on the partnerships page.
+The khaki green adds visual variety, and is used as a complementary background for text on an image on the partnerships page.
 It also appears in a lighter shade as a text background in two sections further down the page.

 Finally, the yellow-brown provides additional variety for the background colours of a set of list items.

 ### Typography

 The main font used on the website is Open Sans with Sans Serif as the backup in case the former is not imported successfully.
-Bitter is used for the headings, as suggested by Figma as a complementary pairing with Open Sans, with Serif as the backup. pairs well with
+Bitter is used for the headings, as suggested by Figma as a complementary pairing with Open Sans, with Serif as the backup.

 ### Wireframes